scale-it/algo-builder/docs/guide/runtime-advanced.md

     }
 ```

-- We can rekey logic signature (lsig) to bob.
+- We can rekey smart signature (lsig) to Bob.

 ```js
 {